Table of Contents

-- Sex and Coronavirus Disease 2019 (COVID-19) (New York City Health Department): Can we have sex during this pandemic?
+- Safer Sex and COVID-19 (New York City Health Department; PDF): Can we have sex during this pandemic?
 Here are some tips for how to enjoy sex and avoid acquiring or spreading COVID-19.

 - Quarantine Fatigue Is Real (Atlantic): A Harvard epidemiologist shares her reflection that, instead of an all-or-nothing approach to risk prevention, Americans need a manual on how to have a life in a pandemic.